atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ you Ead, I could not have come; ' for I. should have been. excessively“ “to have shevyn my face there,, ft
-“I can? affure you i”
+“I can? affure you i"
 ft... ^
 •, ^
-■ “Dear heart !” ' replied mrs.rselby,
+■ “Dear heart !" ' replied mrs.rselby,
 should you fo? some : people: are more nice than cwife..
 'But really I should have imagined that where l^dy “Lumley thought > proper to appear, “Mrs. Jefferson might at.any time vent

 ^ • ysttiire toshe seen
 * ■ -..
 4 ■.
 -?«.
 Perhaps,.
 Madam, i Lady Lumley
 •• *
-“shay be more used to the company of “w — es and sharpers, than i am, ” said;
+“shay be more used to the company of “w — es and sharpers, than i am, " said;
 ; Jefferson.. cs '.
 '**
 i - “. ■;